worachat-dev/Enhancing-Geospatial-Learning-BED/README.md

 ## Description

-This project focuses on creating an interactive map centered on Matthayom Wat Nongkhaem School.
+This project focuses on creating an interactive map centered on New York City and Thai School.
 The map includes:

-- A base map centered at the coordinates of the school.
+- A base map centered at the coordinates of the New York City and Thai School.
 - A marker at the school's location with a blue info sign icon.
-- A popup displaying "Matthayom Wat Nongkhaem School" when the marker is clicked.
+- A popup displaying "New York City and Thai School" when the marker is clicked.

 ## Running the Project